 On March 22, 2002, the Company entered into an agreement with Joann Bradvica, granting the Company an exclusive license to manufacture and sell an Earlobe Patch Support for Earrings.
 The agreement provided for a royalty of 10% of net sales of the licensed product.
 A new agreement was entered into and effective on June 8, 2009 at the same royalty rate, and provides for a minimum royalty of \$40,000 for annual periods beginning July 1, 2009 in order to maintain the license.
-The Company incurred royalties of \$37,392 to Joann Bradvica for the fiscal year ended November 30, 2009.
+The Company incurred royalties of \$38,053 to Joann Bradvica for the fiscal year ended November 30, 2010 (please note that minimum royalty is based on different time period).